Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Numerical Models with MESA

 \section{Numerical Models with MESA}

 The analytic model presented in \S \ref{sec:analytic} provides simple scaling relationships for the stable mass transfer rate as a function of stellar and orbital parameters, and the tidal heating model.
 However, it does not capture the stability of mass transfer or how tidal heating changes the internal structure of the star.
-Here, we perform more detailed calculations of tidally heated stars orbiting SMBHs with the Module for Experiments in Stellar Astrophysics \citep[MESA,][]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019}.
-All our binary MESA models consist of a point mass SMBH orbited by a 1 $M_{\odot}$ zero-age main sequence (ZAMS) star.
+Here, we perform more detailed calculations of tidally heated stars orbiting SMBHs with the Module for Experiments in Stellar Astrophysics \citep[MESA,][version r24.08.1]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023}.
+All our binary MESA models consist of a point mass SMBH orbited by a 1 $M_{\odot}$ zero-age main sequence (ZAMS) star\footnote{The inlists can be found at: \url{https://zenodo.org/records/19440898}.}.